kinhquocnguyen/lightfeather/README.md

 >     "encodedMessage": "defg"
 > }

-> Scenerio 2: fail with Status 500 (the server do not accept message that contains not Alphabet character )
+> Scenerio 2: fail with Status 500 (the service does not accept message that contains not Alphabet character )

 > {
 > 	"shift": 3,